HeavyBoxZEC25T/HeavyBoxZEC25T/README.md

 ### 📫 Contact
 - Come to Sina Weibo to search for "[艺盒JMor-59612](http://weibo.com/u/7608228416/)" to follow me daily life.
 If you can read Chinese...
   - Here I'll post some modeling routines and openBVE routines and trivial gossip...
-- 3190418463@qq.com is my email address.
-(Don't want to change to a normal email...)
+- my email address.
+  - 3190418463@qq.com I will prioritize checking this.
+  - hbjmor@outlook.com

 - I don't want to mention the other platforms' accounts...

-If you can't contact me, you can assume I'm dead.
+If you can't contact me, it means I might be sleeping or something...